-"Maternal" - Dye on Silk - 60" x 15" - For Sale - As mothers we love our children as they grow within us.
+"Maternal" - Dye on Silk - 60" x 15" - For Sale at Paris Gibson Art Museum online sale now - As mothers we love our children as they grow within us.

 "A Mother's Greatest Feat" - Dye on Silk - 29 " x 35" framed and matted For Sale - As my boys grew into teenagers, motherhood became tense and painful.
 One day someone asked me to symbolically depict my greatest feat.
 After years of trying to control rebellious teens, I knew I had to let go, a mother's greatest feat.
 The red smoke has the word “enojado,” anger in Spanish.
 This floats up while the mother’s hand desperately grips her son, which pours out into the hand of God.
 “Hijo”, son in Spanish, is written in the water.
 By giving our children back to God, we can find peace.
 Children are gifts from God, which we only have temporarily.
 The Bible also has references to Jesus and God as the living water.
 While I was making this, a dear friend of mine lost her 18 year old son in a tragic hunting accident.
 I realized that letting go sometimes means giving our children back to God permanently, even in death.